Free Walking Tour Berlin

 Introduction

-Berlin, the vibrant capital of Germany, is known for its rich history, eclectic culture, and thriving arts scene.
+The vibrant capital of Germany, Berlin is famous for its rich history, cult culture and heaving arts scene.
 As you plan your move or visit to this exciting city, one question is likely to arise: Is Berlin expensive to live?

 The Cost of Housing

-When it comes to the cost of living in Berlin, housing is undoubtedly one of the most significant factors.
-The good news is that compared to other major European cities, such as London or Paris, Berlin offers more affordable housing options.
+Of all factors determining the cost of living in Berlin, housing is clearly one of the greatest.
+The good news is that Berlin has actually cheaper housing than some of the other bigger European cities, such as London or Paris.

-Apartments in Berlin can vary widely in price depending on their location, size, and condition.
-In general, the central districts like Mitte or Prenzlauer Berg tend to be pricier, while neighborhoods on the outskirts or in East Berlin may offer more affordable options.
+Berlin apartments price varies greatly based on their location, size, and condition.
+In overall, center districts like Mitte or Prenzlauer Berg often are more expensive than areas on the edge or in East Berlin.

 Transportation and Commuting